Children's Live-Action TV

 - Silence Is Golden: This Trope is the actual title of a Series 13 episode, which is notable for being the only Chucklevision episode to date to have no dialogue, just music.
 The reason for this is because the brothers are working as hospital porters so they must be as quiet as possible.

 - Status Quo Is God: The show has a high Season Fluidity, with the only difference between an episode from 1995 and one from 2005 is how old the Chuckle Brothers look.

 - Stock Ness Monster: In the episode "Another Fine Ness".

-- Taken for Granite: In the episode "Et Tu Chuckle" Paul and Barry along with the emperor cover themselfs in cement and at the end of the episode the cement dries leaving them stuck, it then shows the statues in modern times showing they are most likley stuck like that forever.
+- Taken for Granite: In the episode "Et Tu Chuckle" Paul and Barry along with the emperor cover themself in cement and at the end of the episode the cement dries leaving them stuck, it then shows the statues in modern times showing they are most likely stuck like that forever.